UBC-MDS/ds-toolbox/chapters/en/slides/module6/module6_04.md

 There are several major benefits of using environments:

-- Guarantee reproducibility of the computing environment
+- Guarantee **reproducibility** of the computing environment
-- Use and manage different versions of the same package
+- Use and **manage different versions** of the same package
-- Create isolated environment for testing new packages, or develop new ones
+- **Create isolated environments** for testing new packages, or developing new ones

 The default environment is `base`.